-Jonathan Hunot, Co-founder talks about the public sentiment around a return to stadium spectator sports.
+Jonathan Hunot, Co-founder talks about the public sentiment around a return to stadium spectator sports through the phased ease of lockdown restrictions.

-Sports stadiums started to open their gates to fans in early December.
-This was short-lived however as further lockdown restrictions were passed by the end of the month.
-This did give us the opportunity to consider the changing attitudes of fans attending sporting events.
-We looked into the following for some insight into the challenges stadiums may be facing:
+Sports stadiums started to open their gates to fans in early December – short-lived however as further lockdown restrictions were passed by the end of the month.
+This did give us the opportunity to consider the changing attitudes of fans attending sporting events now that we’ve passed the 12-month mark post-lockdown.
+We looked into the following for some insight into the challenges stadiums may be facing moving forward:

-- Were fans apprehensive about ‘mixing’ with lots of people for the first time in about nine months?
+- Are fans apprehensive about ‘mixing’ with lots of people for the first time in about 12 months?

-- Alternatively, were fans super keen to get back into their season ticket seat?
+- Alternatively, were fans incredibly keen to get back into their season ticket seat?

-We commissioned a nationally representative 2,000 sample survey with YouGov on the 1st of December 2020.
-This was to see if we could get some current insight into the general sentiment around stadium spectator sports.
+We commissioned a nationally representative 2,000 sample survey with YouGov on the 1st of December 2020 to see if we could get some current insight into the general sentiment around stadium spectator sports.

 We were able to highlight some public concerns around the safety of fans in and out of the grounds on match days: